-is an easy way for companies to make use of extensive computing resources without owning any equipment.
+Cloud web hosting is an easy way for companies to make use of extensive computing resources without owning any equipment.
 With cloud hosting, clients can make use of as little resources or as much resources as they like.
 This scalability can result in a lot of cost savings as companies never pay for more than they use.
-Also, additional capacity is available whenever it is needed.
+Also, additional capacity is available whenever you need it.

 What is a public cloud?